 - Safety and Adverse Events Reporting: Providers will follow their state licensure, state laws, and applicable regulations regarding clinical risk; perform ongoing risk assessments; develop safety plans with patients as clinically indicated; and document the same in the patient’s clinical record.
 Providers will report instances of adverse or potentially adverse events to Rula’s Quality Team within 24 hours of the provider’s discovery, awareness, or notification of the event.

 - Schedule and Caseload Management: Providers will keep their schedule updated and show up to all scheduled appointments.
 Therapists will maintain a caseload of no more than 70 patients at any given time (not the maximum number of hours worked) to maintain quality standards and reduce the risk of burnout.
+Rula also enforces a daily visit maximum: therapy providers should not hold more than 11 visits per day, and psychiatric providers should not hold more than 22 visits per day.

 - Lab Orders (if applicable): Providers will order labs or obtain lab records that are clinically appropriate and adhere to professional standards, taking into account changes in patient status and medication-related blood monitoring guidelines.